davidefiocco/davidefiocco.github.io/_presentations/streamlit-fastapi-ml-serving.md

 ### About me

-- Started working with NumPy/SciPy in 2008
+- Started with Python in 2008 (physics research)
 - Currently senior data scientist at Frontiers

 ---